GCSBOSS/nodecaf/README.md

 Quick reference:

-- `req`, `res`, `next`: Basically the good old parameters used regularly in Express.
+- `req`, `res`, `next`: The good old parameters used regularly in Express.
 - `query`, `parameters`, `body`: Shortcuts to the homonymous properties of `req`.
   They contain respectively the query string, the URL parameters, and the request body data.
 - `flash`: Is a shortcut to Express `req.locals`.
-Keys inserted in this a object are preserved for the lifetime of a request and can be accessed on all handlers of a route chain.
+Keys inserted in this a object are preserved for the lifetime of a request and can be accessed in all handlers of a route chain.
-- `conf`: This object contain the entire
+- `conf`: This object contains the entire
   [application configuration data](#settings-file).
 - `log`: A bunyan logger instance.
 Use it to [log custom events](#logging) of your application.